 Las Vegas preparing for Labor Day boost

-Foot traffic is expected to spike in Las Vegas this Labor Day weekend, a much-needed boost for a tourism-driven city that has seen visitation rates plummet due to COVID-19.
+Foot traffic is expected to spike in Las Vegas this Labor Day weekend, a much-needed boost for a tourism-driven city that has seen visitation rates plummet because of COVID-19.

-An August report from travel-organizing app TripIt found the city has most U.S.-origin round-trip flight reservations over the holiday weekend out of any city, beating other destination markets such as Denver, Colorado; Orlando, Florida; and Cancun, Mexico.
+An August report from travel-organizing app TripIt found the city has the most U.S.-origin round-trip flight reservations over the holiday weekend of any city, beating other destination markets such as Denver; Orlando, Florida; and Cancun, Mexico.

 “Major holidays like Labor Day weekend were a big deal for Las Vegas before (the pandemic), and it definitely represents an especially important time for Las Vegas this year,” said Josh Swissman, founding partner of gaming and hospitality consulting agency The Strategy Organization.
 “This increase in the number of visitors, and the infusion of cash that comes along with them, couldn’t come at a more important time for the city.”